How to Make an International Phone Call From The US

-If you call internationally on a regular basis (to keep in touch with family, for example) your traditional phone carrier will probably try to set you up with an international calling plan.
-Most companies (such as AT&T) have fairly reasonable rates for calls from the US to Canada or the UK, with higher rates from Mexico, India, or Cuba.
+If you call internationally on a regular basis (to keep in touch with family, for example) your traditional phone carrier will have options to set you up with an international calling plan.
+Most companies (such as AT&T) have fairly reasonable rates for calls from the US to Canada or the UK, with higher rates to Mexico, India, or Cuba.

-Calling cards require you to enter the card number, then follow the four steps above to make the international call, making them a hassle to use - but for some, this is the best option.
-Pre-paid cards can be used to make international calls from almost any phone, but rates will vary depending on the type of card used, what country is being called, and even whether you are calling a landline or a mobile phone.
+Sure, pre-paid cards can be used to make international calls from almost any phone, but rates will vary depending on the type of card used, what country is being called, and whether you are calling a landline or a mobile/cell phone.
 For those who need to occasionally make a lengthy international phone call, calling cards are a fairly good option; but be aware that most have hidden fees.
-They may round up minutes to the nearest 3, 5 or 8 minute intervals while others deduct a weekly fee from the card balance, and in some cases charge a connection fee.
+Some use a ‘rounding’ policy to round up minutes to the nearest 3, 5 or 8 minute intervals while others deduct a weekly fee from the card balance, and in some cases charge a connection fee.
 Calling cards are therefore particularly troublesome when making frequent calls back home so be sure to do your research before making a purchase and checkout other options that are more suited to technological developments in the smartphone industry.

 Many modern smartphones have applications which can be used to make international phone calls without going through the lengthy four step process each time while avoiding the hassles and hidden costs of calling cards.
 Technology has resulted in the boom of numerous service providers that utilize Wi-Fi/3G/4G internet connections to keep costs low.
 Since services are plentiful and developers within these companies are constantly seeking more efficient ways of serving the consumer market, prices are being driven down while quality is constantly improving.
 Read more on some of the many companies that provide the best services at the moment.

 Rebtel as a market leader for best value